ismaeldivita/change-tracker-plugin/README.md

 To exemplify, take the following project structure as an example:

 If you apply changes to the `:profile-service` module, you only need to run your verification tasks on `:profile-service`, `:profile`, and `:app`.
-It's safe to skip the verification tasks on all the other modules because they don't depend on `:profile`, and can't be affected by these changes.
+It's safe to skip the verification tasks on all the other modules because they don't depend on `:profile-service`, and can't be affected by these changes.

 <br clear="right"/>